 If you don’t fancy Italian, I would recommend any of the following

 - Food for Friends – a swish veggie and vegan hangout, Food for Friends is Brighton’s original restaurant catering to vegetarians and vegans since 1981.
 Brighton has lots of vegan options to suit all budgets aside from this slightly fancier option.

 - The Breakfast Club -the first location of the Breakfast Club group outside of London, brightly coloured and fun.

 - Casa don Carlos – a tiny hole in the wall tapas restaurant serving classic Spanish dishes – book in advance!

 - Moshimo – ‘Brighton’s best-loved Japanese’ – delicious sushi and bento served in a modern setting.

 Nightlife in Brighton

-Brighton is renowed for its nightlife and indeed you’ll see groups of hens and stags on West Street, likely frequenting the Wetherspoons before heading down to the multi-floored nightclub PRYZM.
-This can make for a good night out if that’s your preference and indeed I spent a lot of my time at PRYZM back when it was Oceania, but I now I prefer to head back to the lanes to either the Font for a chilled pub vibe or Twisted Lemon for well-crafted cocktails.
+Brighton is renowned for its nightlife and indeed you’ll see groups of hens and stags on West Street.
+They will likely head to Wetherspoons before moving on to the multi-floored nightclub PRYZM.
+This can make for a good night out and indeed I spent a lot of my time at PRYZM back when it was the infamous Oceania.
+Now I prefer to head back to the lanes to either the Font for a chilled pub vibe, or Twisted Lemon for well-crafted cocktails.
 Brighton is also proudly LBGTQ-friendly, with lots of establishments flying the rainbow flag.